erxes/erxes/docs/docs/utilities/Form/form.md

 import { FormComponent } from "./form.js"

-<p>Examples and usage guidelines for form, form control and so on.</p>
+<p>Examples and usage guidelines for form, form control and so on.
+Assemble desired components to make complete form for your requirements.</p>

 ## Form control

+<p>The FormControl component renders a form control with erxes-ui styling. </p>

 ### Input types